wjoe2046/unit-12-testing/README.md

 - [ ] Complete the unit tests in `test/unit.js`
 - [ ] Complete the route integration tests in `test/supertest.js`
 - [ ] Complete the front-end Feature/Integration tests in `test/zombie.js`
+- [ ] Complete the front-end unit tests in `test/shallowRender.js`

+Your client has complained that saving items to the database is taking too long when multiple requests hit the server at the same time.
+This is because our naive database implementation is using `readFileSync` and `writeFileSync`, which block the main execution thread of JavaScript while they are running.
+This is a horrible idea for a server that needs to serve multiple users at the same time!
+For the next section, we're going to refactor all of our database functions to use the async versions of the fs functions: `readFile` and `writeFile`.

+- [ ] Have the db functions in `server/games.js` accept an additional argument, a callback function which will be invoked once any asynchronous functions are done
+- [ ] Next, modify your `unit` tests for the database functions to use the asynchronous version of the database functions.
+  - Even though the database functions are still synchronous, we are practicing TDD and updating the tests BEFORE refactoring the functions
+- [ ] Refactor the db functions to use the async functions `readFile` and `writeFile` and to call the passed in callback function with the result once their async operation is complete
+- [ ] Refactor `index.js` (the express server file) to use the new asynchronous db functions correctly
+- [ ] As you refactor, run your unit tests often in order to verify that your refactored code works.
+By the end, all tests should be green again!

+## Extension Challenges
 - [ ] Add an npm script that uses `eslint` to lint your code.
 An `.eslintrc` file configured with the airbnb style guide has been provided.
 - [ ] Modify the `npm test` script so that it **lints** your code in addition to running the other tests.
 If there are any lint errors, the test should be counted as a failure.
 - [ ] Fix any lint errors that the lint script found so that your tests pass again.

-## Extension Challenges
-- [ ] Complete the front-end unit tests in `test/shallowRender.js`
 - [ ] Add [blanket](https://www.npmjs.com/package/blanket), a code-coverage library, to your project
-- [ ] Following the [Mocha instructions](https://github.com/alex-seville/blanket/blob/master/docs/getting_started_node.md), modify your `npm test` script so that code coverage results are also provided
+- [ ] Following blanket's [Mocha instructions](https://github.com/alex-seville/blanket/blob/master/docs/getting_started_node.md), modify your `npm test` script so that code coverage results are also provided
 - [ ] Configure blanket so that a code coverage result of under 70% is counted as a failure